rishiiyer01/FSQ-VAR/README.md

-# cheapVAR
+# FSQ-VAR

-The goal of this project was to see if I could use a continous VAE instead of  VQVAE for VAR style image autoregression.
-The idea is that VAR tokens are simply interpolations of the latents, which do not need to be quantized necessarily on input, but *do* need to be quantized on output for cross entropy loss.
-Theoretically this can easily be done, which means we might need to do no finetuning or very little finetuning to the VAE to get good results.
-We use Nvidia's COSMOS-TOKENIZER 16x16 for this project.
+The goal of this project was to see if I could use a finite scalar quantized VAE instead of  VQVAE for VAR style image autoregression.
+The idea is that VAR tokens are simply interpolations of the latents, which can easily be quantized by the same finite scalar quantizer as full sized latents.
+Theoretically this means with little to no finetuning to the FSQ-VAE, we can get a powerful image generation model.
+This would be great, since the best current discrete image tokenizer is an FSQ-VAE (cosmos).

 This project is simple and trained on imagenet for conditional image generation.